-What to do when a person with dementia refuses care
+What to do when a parent with dementia refuses help

 People who have dementia often refuse care.
 We misjudge the situation if we assume that they are being difficult or are in denial.
 Often it is because they simply have become unable to be aware of their impairments—in part due to their loss of rational thinking skills (i.e. analysis).

 The first step in designing dementia care is to be sure that assistance is being offered in a way that allows the care recipient to maintain dignity and a sense of control, so it’s important to take into consideration the possibility that the person is unable to perceive his or her disabilities.

 The condition of being unaware of physical or cognitive impairment is called anosognosia.
 I first encountered it when working in vocational rehabilitation with people who had traumatic brain injuries, and then again when I worked with the mentally ill, so I wasn’t surprised when many of my dementia clients exhibited it as well.